A survey, review, and future trends of skin lesion segmentation and classification

 \section{Observations and Recommendations}

-This section thoroughly reveals our important observations from point-to-point scrutinization of the chosen 365 articles (221 for segmentation and 144 for classification).
-Consequently, we have suggested several recommendations for the SLA tasks, including input data (datasets utilization, preprocessing, augmentation, and solving imbalance problems), approach configuration (techniques, architectures, module frameworks, and loss function), training protocol (hyperparameter settings), and evaluation criteria (metrics).
-This will act as future guidance for beginner-to-expert-level scholars to build their own decision-making SLA framework from the given datasets.
-The notable observations and recommendations are as follows: \begin{itemize} \item Currently, ISIC datasets have been most commonly applied to the SLS and SLC tasks, especially after 2016, which can be deemed the symbolic dataset in this problem domain (see Fig.~\ref{fig:data_used_per_year}).
-However, it is undeniable that there is a necessity for larger, more diverse, and more representative skin lesion datasets (with more inter-class diversity) to train data-hungry DL models to drive them more accurate and robust.
-The most popular ISIC Archive contains over 69,900 publicly available skin lesion images, but many cases lack manual segmentations as the proper ground truth.
-Experts in the same field could improve these initial annotations by using crowdsourcing techniques to collect annotations from people who are not experts and then running their ensemble based on the annotations that come up most often.
+This section highlights our key findings from a critical inspection of the selected 594 articles (356 for segmentation and 238 for classification).
+Here, we provide suggestions for future SLA tasks, including input data (dataset utilization, preprocessing, augmentation, and imbalance problem solving), approach configuration (techniques, architectures, module frameworks, and loss functions), training protocol (hyperparameter settings), and evaluation criteria (metrics).
+These suggestions are intended to inform future SLA work.

+\begin{itemize} \item Currently, ISIC datasets have been most commonly applied to the SLS and SLC tasks after 2016, turning them into a representative dataset for SLA (see Fig.~\ref{fig:data_used_per_year}).
+Our review also reveals that there is a necessity for larger, more diverse, and more representative skin lesion datasets (with more inter-class diversity) to train DL models to make them more accurate and robust.
+The most popular ISIC Archive contains over 69,900 publicly available skin lesion images, but many cases lack proper ground truth.
+One way to improve this is to crowdsource annotations from investigators who are experts in this field and then run an ensemble based on the annotations that come up most often.

-\item From the review analysis of this article, it can be revealed that there is no solid specific clarification to the question: is preprocessing essential, or which preprocessing approach is the best for the skin lesion images in the SLA task?
-To disclose the first answer, two considerations have been discovered in the last decade's SLA articles: if handcrafted features engineering with ML models or other computer vision-based models is employed, preprocessing is strongly suggested, and/or if DL-based automated models are applied, preprocessing is poorly advised.
-Although the selection of the preprocessing method depends on the algorithm types, they can be initially appointed from the last decade's history of the utilization frequencies (see details in section~\ref{Preprocessing}, especially in Fig.~\ref{fig:preprocessing}).
+\item Our review suggests that there need to be specific clarifications to the questions: is preprocessing essential, and which preprocessing approach is best for SLA tasks?
+To answer the first question, two considerations have been uncovered in the past SLA articles: If manual feature engineering with ML models or other computer vision-based models is employed, preprocessing is strongly suggested; conversely, if DL-based automated models are applied, preprocessing is ill-advised.
+To answer the second question, the proper selection of the preprocessing method depends on the algorithm types.
+The utilization frequency history provided in this review can help future investigators in their preprocessing design (see details in section~\ref{Preprocessing}, especially in Fig.~\ref{fig:preprocessing}).